Understanding DSLRBooth templates

 6" x 4": Landscape orientation (horizontal)

-Both formats are widely used, and your choice will depend mainly on the desired layout and type of event.
-In addition, some photobooths offer the option of printing in strips (2" x 6" format), evoking the retro style of Photomaton booths.
-This is the case with DSLRBooth, when used with an appropriate printer (see below).
+Both formats are widely used, and your choice will depend mainly on the desired layout and the type of event.
+In addition, some photo booths offer the option to print in strips (2" x 6" format), evoking the retro style of Photomaton booths.
+This is the case with DSLRBooth if it is used with a compatible printer (see below)

-Why is 4" x 6" the preferred size?
+Why is the 4" x 6" size preferred?

-Corresponds well to a horizontal sensor: the photobooth camera usually shoots in landscape orientation, which avoids complex cropping.
+Works well with a horizontal sensor: The photobooth camera typically shoots in landscape orientation, which eliminates the need for complex cropping.

-Universal standard: Most professional printers (DNP, Citizen...) are optimized for this format.
+Universal standard: Most professional printers (DNP, Citizen, etc.) are optimized for this format.

-For quality printing, we recommend 300 dpi (dots per inch).
+For high-quality printing, we recommend using a resolution of 300 dpi (dots per inch).

-At 150 dpi (lower quality), dimensions are reduced to 600 x 900 pixels, but this may result in a noticeable loss of sharpness.
+At 150 dpi (lower quality), the dimensions change to 600 x 900 pixels, but this may result in a noticeable loss of sharpness.

-Don't forget to allow for a safety margin (3 to 5 mm) to prevent an important element (text, logo, etc.) from being cropped when printed.
-In pixels, this corresponds to approximately 35 to 50 pixels at 300 dpi.
+Be sure to leave a safety margin (3 to 5 mm) to prevent important elements (text, logos, etc.) from being cut off during printing.
+In pixels, this is approximately 35 to 50 pixels at 300 dpi.

 3. Recommended printers

-For high-quality rendering and optimum reliability, dye-sublimation printers are highly recommended.
-Among the most popular models are :
+For high-quality results and optimal reliability, thermal sublimation printers are highly recommended.
+Among the most commonly used models are:

 DNP DS 620